ivangsa/ivangsa.github.io/src/content/articles/arcadia/002-ddd-problem-space-vs-solution-space.md

 The problem space is your client's problem.
 Not your architecture.
 Not your stack.
 Your client's problem.

-The solution space is your business.
+You need to discover your client's problem first.
+Then design a solution.
+That solution is your business.

-But your business needs to be discovered.
 If the solution space is already known, you are not building a business.
 You are building a commodity.

 This is not a technical distinction.
 It is a business one.